projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 multiple files, and the link text is obtained from the document source so if the title changes, the link text will update as well.

-There may be times where you'd like to change the link text that's shown in the generated document.
-In this case, you can add specify alternate text using ``:ref:`alternate text <doc_guidelines>``` (renders as :ref:`alternate text <doc_guidelines>`).
+There may be times when you'd like to change the link text that's shown in the generated document.
+In this case, you can specify alternate text using ``:ref:`alternate text <doc_guidelines>``` (renders as :ref:`alternate text <doc_guidelines>`).